 Problem Type Go to:

-Diskette Drive Page 90
+Diskette Drive Page 88

-General Page 93
+General Page 91

-Intermittent Page 94
+Intermittent Page 92

-Keyboard, Mouse, or Pointing-Device Page 94
+Keyboard, Mouse, or Pointing-Device Page 92

-Memory Page 95
+Memory Page 93

-Monitor Page 90
+Monitor Page 88

-Option Page 96
+Option Page 94

-Parallel Port Page 97
+Parallel Port Page 95

-Printer Page 98
+Printer Page 96

-Serial Port Page 97
+Serial Port Page 95

-Software Page 98
+Software Page 96

 Diskette Drive Problems Action Diskette drive in-use light stays on, or the system bypasses the diskette drive.
 If there is a diskette in the drive, verify that: The diskette drive is enabled.
-Use the Configuration/Setup Utility program to check the setting.
-For instructions, refer to "Using the Configuration/Setup Utility Program" on page 37.
-The computer is checking for the diskette drive in the startup sequence.
-Use the Configuration/Setup Utility program to verify this.
-3. The diskette you are using is good and not damaged.
+Use the Configuration/Setup Utility Program to check the setting.
+For instructions, refer to Chapter 4, "Configuring Your Computer" on page 39.
+2. The computer is checking for the diskette drive in the startup sequence.
+Use the Configuration/Setup Utility Program to verify this.
+The diskette you are using is good and not damaged.
 Try inserting another diskette if you have one.
-4. The diskette is inserted correctly, with its label up and its metal-shutter end first in the drive.
+The diskette is inserted correctly, with its label up and its metal-shutter end first in the drive.
 5. The diskette contains the necessary files to start the computer (the diskette must be startable).
-6. The diskette drive cable is properly installed and securely connected.
-7. There is no problem with your software program (see Software Problem on page 98).
+The diskette drive cable is properly installed and securely connected.
+7. There is no problem with your software program (see Software Problem on page 96).
 If the problem cannot be isolated and corrected, have the computer serviced.
 Monitor Problems Action General monitor problems.
 Some IBM monitors have their own self-tests.
-If you suspect a problem with your monitor, refer to the information that comes with the monitor for adjustment and testing instructions.
+If you suspect a problem with your monitor, refer to the information supplied with the monitor for adjustment and testing instructions.
 If you cannot find the problem, check the other listings on monitor problems in this table.
 If the problem cannot be isolated and corrected, have the monitor and computer serviced.

-Monitor Problems Action Wavy, unreadable, rolling, distorted, or jittery screen images.
-If the monitor self-tests show that the monitor is working properly, verify that: 1.
-The location of the monitor is appropriate.
+Monitor Problems Action Wavy, unreadable, If the monitor self-tests show that the monitor is working properly, rolling, distorted, or verify that: jittery screen images.
+1. The location of the monitor is appropriate.
 Magnetic fields around other devices, such as transformers, appliances, fluorescent lights, and other monitors might be causing the problem.
 To determine if this is the difficulty: a.
 Turn off the monitor.
 (Moving a color monitor while it is turned on might cause screen discoloration.) b.
 Adjust the placement of the monitor and other devices so that they are at least 305 mm (12 in.) apart.
 Also, when relocating the monitor, be sure it is at least 75 mm (3 in.) from the diskette drives to prevent diskette drive read/write errors. c.
 Turn on the monitor.
-An IBM monitor signal cable is properly connected to the monitor and computer, and that the cable is installed securely.
+2. An IBM monitor signal cable is properly connected to the monitor and computer, and that the cable is installed securely.
 Non-IBM monitor signal cables might cause unpredictable problems.
 3. You are not trying to run your monitor at a higher refresh rate than the monitor supports.
 Refer to the documentation that comes with your monitor for supported refresh rates.
 Note: An enhanced monitor signal cable with additional shielding might be available for your monitor.
 See your IBM reseller or IBM marketing representative for information.
 If the problem cannot be isolated and corrected, have the monitor and computer serviced.